How we work.

 How value circulates

 Our projects typically begin with a first placement in a real space.
-From there, value is not extracted or maximised in a single moment, but built gradually through use, visibility and continuity.
+From there, value is not extracted or maximised in a single moment, but built gradually through use, context and continuity.

 As spaces evolve, objects may move, adapt or find a new context.
-When this happens, original designers remain connected to their work, and previous owners are not left with dead ends.
-Decisions are guided by quality, authorship and long-term relevance - not speed or volume.
+When this happens, original designers remain connected to their work and previous owners are not left with dead ends.
+Decisions are guided by quality, authorship and long-term relevance rather than speed or volume.

 Rather than defining one fixed model, May Again designs the conditions that allow value to circulate fairly between designers, spaces and future users.
 Each project is shaped according to its context, duration and ambitions.

-This approach supports interiors that evolve without starting over and objects that gain meaning, rather than lose it, as they move through time.
+This approach supports interiors that evolve without starting over and objects that accumulate meaning, rather than lose it, as they move through time.

 2025